comrang-altf4/time_scheduler/README.md

 # time_scheduler

-To run the code with completed UI, you have to launch the app with the following VM Parameter:
+To run the code with completed UI, you need to launch the app with the following VM Parameter:

 --add-opens=java.base/java.lang.reflect=ALL-UNNAMED,